cwendorf/Sourcebook/EASI/data-analysis/intervals.md

 ### Obtaining Inferential Statistics

-Type the following to get the mean and its confidence interval.
+Get the mean and its confidence interval.

 ```{r}
 (Outcome) |> estimateMeans()